 Deaths - Torbay usually has less than 5 deaths per winter with an underlying cause of flu.
-During the 2017/18 season 24 residents died and during 2022/23 8 residents died.
+During the 2017/18 season 24 residents died, during 2022/23 8 residents died, and during 2024/25 15 residents died.
 The 2020/21 and 2021/22 seasons had no deaths.

-Death certificates often include risk factors such as COPD, cardiovascular diseases, frailty / old age, kidney disease, diabetes, cancer etc.
+Death certificates often include risk factors such as cardiovascular diseases, COPD, frailty / old age, kidney disease, diabetes, cancer etc.

-Prevention - Vaccinations and hand hygiene.
+Prevention - Vaccinations and good hand hygiene.

 Vaccinations - All eligible children are offered a live attenuated influenza vaccine (LAIV), administered as a nasal spray.
-Vaccinating children each year means that not only does it help protect the children themselves but there will be reduced transmission across all age groups, lessening levels of flu overall and reducing the burden of flu across the population.
+Vaccinating children each year helps protect the children themselves but also reduces transmission across all age groups, lessening levels of flu overall and reducing the burden of flu across the population.